merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/13_Import_Export.md

         <var name="filename"><![CDATA[export_kansas_product_stocks.csv]]></var>
     </action>

-Importing profile may look like:
+Importing the profile may look like this:

-Profile Name is Import Kansas Product Stocks
+The Profile Name is Import Kansas Product Stocks

 Actions XML